You are here

-Michael Quinn is a professor of economics and the Director of the Doctoral Program.
-He also teaches the Microeconomics comprehensive course for the PhD program and is a member of dissertation committees.
+Michael Quinn is a professor of economics.
+He teaches the Microeconomics comprehensive course for the PhD program and is a member of dissertation committees.
 His research is focused primarily on international and development economics.
 Some of Michael’s research topics include immigration, foreign direct investment and international trade.

 Ethics and Philosophy

 Robert E. Frederick is a professor of philosophy and chair of the Philosophy Department.
 He is also Research Scholar at the Center for Business Ethics at Bentley, editor of the journal Business and Society Review, and immediate past chair of the Bentley College Faculty Senate.
 He co-teaches the Ethics & Corporate Social Responsibility course.

 Axel Seemann is an associate professor of philosophy and teaches the Philosophy of the Social Sciences foundation course.
 He is interested in questions that arise in the broad context of social cognition.
 In particular, he is working on the notions of joint attention and action.

 Christine B. Williams is a professor of government in the Global Studies Department.
 She currently serves as an associate editor and on the senior Editorial Board of the Journal of Information Technology and Politics and on the Meetup Politics and Governance Advisory Council.
 Her research area is political communication, with emphasis on new and emerging technologies.